ssb-junkyard/ssb-msg-schemas/README.md

 { type: 'post', text: String, topic: String, root: MsgLink, branch: MsgLink, recps: FeedLinks, mentions: Links }
 ```

- - `topic` is used to filter posts into groups, similar to subreddits or chat channels.
+ - `topic` is optionally used to filter posts into groups, similar to subreddits or chat channels.
+   - If not specified, the post is in the main feed.
  - `root` and `branch` are for replies.
    - `root` should point to the topmost message in the thread.
    - `branch` should point to the message in the thread which is being replied to.